 In a sentence, Booth argues that a fully federal system is needed in the United Kingdom to avoid the “constitutional instability” caused by the new Scotland Act and English votes for English laws.
 You get a sense he added ‘English laws’ as a false comfort to Scots, a diversion from his real agenda.

 Booth has decided a parliament accountable to the people of Scotland – his racist sensibility gets that one the wrong way around from the get go – isn’t really accountable to voters.
-If he means by the powers reserved in Westminster Scotland can’t be fully accountable he doesn’t say.
+This is flimflam to cover taking powers back to London.

 Booth adds “We need a fully federal system with power being exercised by the UK government only in areas such as defence and border control.
 Other issues would then clearly be the responsibility of the individual nations within the UK.
 Accountability would be very clear and the settlement stable.”